 - Students' feedback is encouraged via discussion groups and online surveys.
-There is the opportunity to highlight areas where they would like more information or advice. - Parent/carers' views will be sought through the academy parents' forums as well as email contact with lead, however, parents are welcome to contact the academy for further advice and information or to offer feedback. - The RSE co-ordinator is responsible for considering any issues raised by any of the student voice session or survey comments and will take any necessary action to address. - RSE Staff are responsible for the monitoring and evaluation of practice.
+There is the opportunity to highlight areas where they would like more information or advice. - Parent/carers' views will be sought through written communication, parent forums and the academy website as well as email contact with lead, however, parents are welcome to contact the academy for further advice and information or to offer feedback.

+- The RSE co-ordinator is responsible for considering any issues raised by any of the student voice sessions or survey comments and will take any necessary action to address. - RSE Staff are responsible for the monitoring and evaluation of practice.
 Lessons plans are kept up to date and developed on a yearly basis.

-The policy will be reviewed biannually by the Governors.
+The policy will be reviewed biannually by the Trustees.